 other browsers).
 Therefore it can be viewed with just any browser, including

 text-only ones.
-The use of Internet Explorer or Chrome however is not
+The use of Internet Explorer however is strongly discouraged.

 | whoami |